 What it is

-Attention isn't just something we pay.
-It's all we actually have to give one another.
-It works like sunlight through a magnifying glass: focused on a single point it's powerful, scattered it warms nothing.
-We've convinced ourselves that dividing attention is the same as multiplying it, but it doesn't divide.
-A conversation where you're half on your phone isn't half a conversation.
-It's a signal to the other person about where they rank.
+It works like sunlight through a magnifying glass.
+Focused on a single point it can start a fire; scattered across the whole yard it warms nothing.
+We've convinced ourselves that dividing attention is the same as multiplying it, that we can be in the conversation and in the phone at once, but it doesn't divide.
+A conversation where you're half on your screen isn't half a conversation.
+It's a signal to the other person about where they rank, and they receive it clearly even when you don't mean to send it.

 Why it matters